leo-holanda/leo-holanda/README.md

 #### Some facts about me

-- :palm_tree: I love to spend time in nature and where I live this means some of the world's most beautiful beaches.
+:palm_tree: I love to spend time in nature and where I live this means some of the world's most beautiful beaches.

+:runner: I'm a aspiring marathon runner.

-- :notes: Music is essential for me.
+:musical_note: Music is essential for me.
 [This](https://open.spotify.com/playlist/0mA4liunPWnnlPCamzDe6r?si=0397e5acdeca4a85) is what I usually listen to.

-- :open_book: I'm currently reading Anne Karenina by Leo Tolstoy and my favorite author is Carlos Ruiz Zafón.
-Reading is just awesome!
-- :clapper: I really like cinema, especially Denis Villeneuve's movies.
-- :video_game: Skyrim with mods is the best game I've played.
-Skyrim without mods is the second.
+:nerd_face: I also like reading, cinema and gaming.

 [![Leo Holanda's GitHub stats](https://github-readme-stats.vercel.app/api?username=leo-holanda&show_icons=true&theme=gotham&hide_border=true&include_all_commits=true&count_private=true&hide=issues,contribs)](https://github.com/anuraghazra/github-readme-stats)